brunofin/usercentric/README.md

 ### Made with ❤ by [Bruno Finger](https://github.com/brunofin)

-Usercentric GitHub is my solution to a challenged proposed by a company as part of their recruiting process.
+Usercentric GitHub is my solution to a challenge proposed by a company as part of their recruiting process.

-The challenged consisted of creating an application which moves the focal point of GitHub from the repositories and codes, to the user and their interactions.
+The challenge consisted of creating an application which moves the focal point of GitHub from the repositories and codes, to the user and their interactions.

 These are the proposed requirements: